On endomorphisms of the direct product of two free groups: Endomorphisms and Automorphisms

 So, we will consider several different cases: \begin{enumerate}[(I)] \item All sets $X,Y,Z$ and $W$ are nontrivial \item $X$ is the only trivial set \item $Y$ is the only trivial set \item $X$ and $Y$ are the only trivial sets \item $X$ and $Z$ are the only trivial sets \item $Y$ and $Z$ are trivial sets \item $X$ and $W$ are trivial sets. \end{enumerate}

 These cases are sufficient since every other case is analogous to one of the above, by swapping order of the factors (notice we are not assuming any relation between $m$ and $n$).
-Indeed, if $W$ is the only trivial set, we have the second case; if $Z$ is the only trivial set, we have the third case; if $Z$ and $W$ are the only trivial sets, we have the fourth case; if $Y$ and $W$ are the only trivial sets, we have the fifth case.
+Indeed, if $W$ is the only trivial set, we reduce to the second case; if $Z$ is the only trivial set, we reduce to the third case; if $Z$ and $W$ are the only trivial sets, we reduce to the fourth case; if $Y$ and $W$ are the only trivial sets, we reduce to the fifth case.
 If three or more sets are trivial, then we must fall into one of the two last cases.